 Burnouts, opera and Kamilaroi/Gamilaroi mark making.
-Initially commissioned by RISING, Rennie's major new video work screens at the National Gallery of Victoria from August.
+Initially commissioned by RISING, Rennie's major video work transports us to the western suburbs of Birrarungga/ Melbourne and urban Aboriginality.

-A 1973 Holden Monaro coupe revs its engine, tires squeal and the smoke from burning rubber billows through Melbourne’s western suburbs.
+A 1973 Holden Monaro coupe revs its engine, tires squeal and the smoke from burning rubber billows through Birrarungga/Melbourne’s western suburbs.
 But the car’s decked out in hot metallic pink and there’s opera on the stereo.
-This is Initiation OA_RR, a new video work by celebrated visual artist Reko Rennie.
+This is Initiation OA_RR, a video work by celebrated visual artist Reko Rennie.

 "The work is a road trip going back to the suburb of my birth and relates to my experiences growing up in the 1970s and '80s working class western suburbs of inner Melbourne.
-I was born in an urban environment where traditional notions of initiation, were experienced in a completely different way to my ancestral home of the Kamilaroi/Gamilaroi people of North Western NSW."
+I was born in an urban environment where traditional notions of initiation, were experienced in a completely different way to my ancestral home of the Kamilaroi/Gamilaroi people of North Western New South Wales."

 Initiation OA_RR was first screened on the roof of RISING’s spiraling Chinatown installation Golden Square, accompanied by a newly commissioned operatic score from Yorta Yorta woman, composer and soprano, Deborah Cheetham AO.